Projects

 It offered features like email notifications for likes and comments, and a JSON API so that uploads could be piped into a kiosk to display all the content to the studio.
 It would also transcode image, video, and audio uploads to standard formats so that they could be viewed in any browser without requiring any plugins, which was a fairly big deal in the mid-2010s.
 All comments, titles, descriptions and whatnot were indexed and globally searchable such that when a user wanted to find something we would query the database asynchronously and reload in the application without reloading the page.

-When Runic closed, I got permission to open source this project, and although I haven't done that yet, there may yet still be a future for Artbook someday. 😉
+I obtained permission to open source this project during Runic's shutdown.
+Although I haven't yet done any kind of public release, there may yet still be a future for Artbook someday. 😉

 Merch Store – A Shopify frontend w/ order fulfillment by Penny Arcade